jibby0/server/README.md

 # Still to do

 - deluge
+- gogs ssh ingress?
-- gogs ssh ingress (can't go through cloudflare without cloudflared on the client)
+  - can't go through cloudflare without cloudflared on the client
+  - cloudflared running in the gogs pod?
 - Something better than `expose` for accessing internal services
-- replicated_ssd crush rule never resolves (or didn't on `data-metadata`)